dallam1/dallam1.github.io/index.md

 Due to the exceptional circumstances surrounding COVID-19, CPAS made the difficult decision to cancel all residential Ventures this summer.

-However, we are excited to offer you the opportunity to be involved in Dallam 1 Virtual Venture.
+However, we are excited to offer you the opportunity to be involved in the inaugural Dallam 1 Virtual Venture.

 ### Markdown